douglasgoodwin/what-do-you-see/notes.md

 2. start a database of cloud images. search through frames of pornography for areas that may be classified as cloud.
 Replace the source images with clouds.
 3. find the "skies" in databases of pornography. use a computer to determine if the image contains sky.

+## why do this?

+> Famous artists are typically renowned for a particular artistic style, which takes years to develop.
+Even once perfected, a single piece of art can take days or even months to create.
+This motivates us to explore efficient computational strategies for creating artistic images.

 ## things to try
 gather images of clouds, add to local machine learning database.